Ale-JRD/Trads/content/post/index-T1.md

 Rei muttered to himself as he enjoyed the soft sofa.

-「I have to say, it really is soft.
-It feels like my body is sinking into it, or rather, it’s barely supporting my weight…I guess it’s worthy of something being used by royalty.」
+“I have to say, it really is soft.
+It feels like my body is sinking into it, or rather, it’s barely supporting my weight…I guess it’s worthy of something being used by royalty.”

 It was so comfortable that he wanted to give himself over to the sofa and take a nap.